KeaCluster/dotfiles/README.md

 This script will install basic programs as well as add some system links

-If you already have some config, you can just update system links to match this repo's files with:
+If you already have some configuration and would like to test mine, you can just update system links to match this repo's files with:

 ```sh
 sys_links.sh